baabelfish/bcmenu/README.md

 bcmenu
 ======

-Bcmenu is a fuzzy menu for command line.
-It currently comes with a wrapper for opening files, navigating folders and going back directory stack.
+Bcmenu is a fuzzy menu for the command line.
+Pipe stuff in and get your selection back, you know the drill.

 Installation
 ------------